Terbinafine Cream

 What should I do if I forget to take Terbinafine cream when I should?

-If you forget to take your Terbinafine tablets when you should or apply the cream at your usual time, take it as soon as you remember.
+If you forget to take your Terbinafine tablets at the usual time or apply the cream, take them as soon as you remember.

-Do not use more Terbinafine to make up for the dose you missed.
-Using more Terbinafine than you should increase your risk of side effects.
+Do not use more Terbinafine to make up for a missed dose.
+Using more Terbinafine than you should increases your risk of side effects.

 What should I do if I apply too much Terbinafine cream?